micelis2015/email-transaction-microservice/README.md

     docker-compose up

+This will build several docker images and start them all.

+There's a php-fpm container, a nginx front-end container and a mysql container, as well as a vue.js container for the UI The php-fpm container mounts in the *lumen/* directory to run the lumen application the vue.js container mounts in the *vue/* directory to run the vue.js application

 You'll need to create a .env file first based on the .env.example file with environment details

 Then, inside the lumen directory of the project run

     php artisan migrate:fresh && php artisan db:seed && php artisan queue::work

 This will set up the database tables and add some sample data, and start the queue worker